Twrigh18/Tableau-Crime-Project/README.md

 # Tableau-Crime-Project

-This is .
-A tableau dashboard file is not provided becasue all the grapgh are done by each group memeber and the screenshots of the grpahs were sent to the slides.
-The project was done as a group of five including myself
+This project was created in my Supply Chain Decsion Models class that I took at Arizona State University.
+This project was to find any dataset online and create grapghs of interst using the data visulzation tool called Tableau.
+The project is about homicide and the different types of homicides that happen and the dates of the homicides.
+I also created a solution on how to reduce homicdes.
+A tableau dashboard file is not provided becasue all the grapghs are done by each group memeber and the screenshots of the grpahs were sent to the slides.
+The project was done as a group of five including myself.

 ## Most murderous years of both solved and unsloved cases